PugBot-for-Discord/PugBot-for-Discord/README.md

     - timeout role (timeoutRoleID) - role given to banned players

 ### Getting Started
-- Create a mongoDB to hold the last pickup and server + alias information.
-If you are unsure how to do this, a quick start tutorial can be found at the link provided below.
 - Setup the mongoDB by running `python3 ./mongodb.py`
   - You will need to modify this file to match your game configuration
 - Rename `config.py.example` to `config.py`